codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

 ---
 layout: post
-title: "Sol - An MQTT broker from scratch.
-Part 4 - Data structures"
+title: "MQTT broker from scratch # 4 - Data structures"
 description: "Writing an MQTT broker from scratch, to really understand something you have to build it."
 categories: c unix tutorial structures
 ---